Look for the announcement for the 2024 Living Legends coming soon!

-Living Legend Award Dinner tickets now available!
+Living Legend Award Dinner tickets will be available soon!

 2022-2023 Living Legends: Jeff Bounds, Jeff Rechin & Ross Smoker

-The Living Legend award recognizes individuals who have been long-time advocates for wildfowl art and the Ward Museum.
+The Living Legend Award recognizes individuals who have been long-time advocates for wildfowl art and the Ward Museum.
 The award honors those who are generous in spirit and commitment to teaching others and passing on their knowledge, skills and talents; and who have created an impact on the field of wildfowl art and/or the Ward World Championship Wildfowl Carving Competition and Art Festival.
 For the 2022-2023 Living Legend award, we placed a special emphasis on service.
 Our three recipients are undeniably incredible servants to the carving community and have committed themselves to helping others within our cherished community.
 Please join us in celebrating our 2022-2023 Living Legends: Jeff Bounds, Jeff Rechin, and Ross Smoker.